opnsense/docs/source/manual/how-tos/bind.rst

-The history of the Bind plugin was a user request on OPNsense subreddit to create a plugin with a full-featured DNS server, also able to manage zonefiles with the most popular ressource records.
-In the beginning the plugin was build with only general features so the community can contribute and adding wished features with a friendly review of the OPNsense Team.
+The history of the Bind plugin was a user request on OPNsense subreddit to create a plugin with a full-featured DNS server, also able to manage zonefiles with the most popular resource records.
+In the beginning the plugin was built with only general features so the community can contribute and adding wished features with a friendly review of the OPNsense Team.